 The first key difference between the Licensed Alcohol Drug Abuse Counselor (LADC) and the Certified Alcohol and Drug Abuse Counselor (CADC) exams is the required formal education level required for exam eligibility.
-For the LADC, an advanced degree may be required, while CADC certification applicants can submit for eligibility with a High School Diploma/GED and coursework that satisfies eligibility.
+For the CADC, an advanced degree may be required, while LADC certification applicants can submit for eligibility with a High School Diploma/GED and coursework that satisfies eligibility.

 The second and more important difference is national reciprocity.
 While the CADC has achieved national certification and international accreditation, the LADC does not have interstate recognition due to a lack of a universal definition.
 The result is no LADC reciprocity between interstate providers, employers, and service recipients.
 In contrast, a counselor with a CADC is eligible to be employed and provide services within any state, and in most cases, meets a global standard of competency.